Fetal dystocia may occur when the fetus is

 Preventing complications is more effective and easier than treating them, so abnormal presentation must be identified before delivery.
-Cesarean delivery is usually done at 39 wk or when the woman presents in labor, although external cephalic version can sometimes move the fetus to vertex presentation before labor, usually at 37 or 38 wk.
+Cesarean delivery is usually done at 39 weeks or when the woman presents in labor, although external cephalic version can sometimes move the fetus to vertex presentation before labor, usually at 37 or 38 weeks.
 This technique involves gently pressing on the maternal abdomen to reposition the fetus.
-A dose of a short-acting tocolytic (terbutaline 0.25 mg sc) may help some women.
+A dose of a short-acting tocolytic (terbutaline 0.25 mg subcutaneously) may help some women.
 The success rate is about 50 to 75%.

 In this infrequent condition, presentation is vertex, but the anterior fetal shoulder becomes lodged behind the symphysis pubis after delivery of the fetal head, preventing vaginal delivery.
 Shoulder dystocia is recognized when the fetal head is delivered onto the perineum but appears to be pulled back tightly against the perineum (turtle sign).

 Risk factors include